phoenix-rtos/phoenix-rtos-doc/building/README.md

   sudo apt-get install docker-ce docker-ce-cli containerd.io
   ```

-  - Check if docker is properly installed (version can be different):
+  - Check if Docker is properly installed (version can be different):

   ```
   sudo docker --version